Podcast - Latest Episode

 As brilliant and fantastic as I still believe “Freewheel Burning” to be, my absolute favourite song from the album is “The Sentinel” which is a hallmark of the greatest Judas Priest songs.
 It has everything that makes this band great.
 The speed and energy of the track is emphasised by the great rhythm section of Dave Holland’s drums and Ian Hill’s bassline running along in charging fashion.
 Paste onto this the undercurrent guitar riff and then solo pieces of Downing and Tipton who squeak and squeal in perfect transition, while Halford then pulverises the lyrics in perfect symphony, emoting every nuance from every word.
 It is a cacophony of excellence and still gives me shivers down my spine every time I hear it.
 A gem.
 It closes out one of the finest first halves of any album, ever.

 While some believe the second half of the album lets down the first, I choose to consider that it is an almost impossible task to follow it, and as such the songs complement rather than detract from it.
 “Love Bites” is a slower tempo than what has come before it but still has some surprises to keep the listener interested.
 This is followed by “Eat Me Alive”, whose greatest claim to fame is that it became one of the songs that landed on the P.M.R.C’s “Filthy 15” song list that they believed should be banned for various reasons to do with sexual innuendo or violence.
 While the lyrics mightn’t be exceptional the songs itself is still entertaining.
 Following on from this is another Bob Halligan Jr. song, “Some Heads Are Gonna Roll”.
-This is a better song that the one Priest recorded for their previous album, which a much more anthemic feel to it.
+This is a better song that the one Priest recorded for their previous album, and has a much more anthemic feel to it.
 “Night Comes Down” reverts to a much slower and moodier pace, allowing Rob to again dominate the track with his amazing vocals.
 The album concludes with the AC/DC like “Heavy Duty” which segues nicely into the title track of “Defenders of the Faith” to complete a terrific album.

 While the band has always sounded great, they have everything in order on this album.
 The guitars riffing and switching between solo licks from guitarist to guitarist is as impressive here as it had been to that point, and as mentioned earlier Halford’s vocals are in peak form, moving between pitches with ease.